What is Amazon PPC Optimization (pay-per-click)?

 It is important to note that each ad type has its own placement, budget allocation, conversion rate, and CTR potential.
 And Amazon encourages sellers to match each deal with the desired audience for a Display Ad.

 As a seller, you’ll target the product’s detail page, associated categories and interests, and related listings.

 Headline Search Ads

-Just like sponsored product ads, headline search ads are also limited to certain product categories.
-These ads are displayed at the top with the brand logo, also termed as banner ads.
+Like sponsored product ads, headline search ads are also limited to specific product categories.
+These ads are displayed at the top with the brand logo, also called banner ads.

-The main purpose of placing at the top is to get them maximum exposure.
-In doing so, you can market three or more products at the same time, customize the ad copy, and even the landing areas.
+The primary purpose of placing at the top is to get them maximum exposure.
+In doing so, you can market three or more products simultaneously and customize the ad copy and even the landing areas.